google/ExoPlayer/guide.md

 found in `PlayerActivity` in the [main demo app][].

-In addition to the MediaSource implementations described above, the ExoPlayer library also provides `MergingMediaSource`, `LoopingMediaSource` and `ConcatenatingMediaSource`.
+In addition to the MediaSource implementations described above, the ExoPlayer library also provides `ConcatenatingMediaSource`, `ClippingMediaSource`, `LoopingMediaSource` and `MergingMediaSource`.
 These `MediaSource` implementations enable more complex playback functionality through composition.
 Some of the common use cases are described below.
 Note that although the following examples are described in the context of video playback, they apply equally to audio only playback too, and indeed to the playback of any supported media type(s).

+### Playlists ###

+Playlists are supported using `ConcatenatingMediaSource`, which enables sequential playback of multiple `MediaSource`s.
+The following example represents a playlist consisting of two videos.

+{% highlight java %}
+MediaSource firstSource =
+    new ExtractorMediaSource.Factory(...).createMediaSource(firstVideoUri);
+MediaSource secondSource =
+    new ExtractorMediaSource.Factory(...).createMediaSource(secondVideoUri);
+// Plays the first video, then the second video.
+ConcatenatingMediaSource concatenatedSource =
+    new ConcatenatingMediaSource(firstSource, secondSource);
+{% endhighlight %}

+Transitions between the concatenated sources are seamless.
+There is no requirement that they are of the same format (e.g., it’s fine to concatenate a video file containing 480p H264 with one that contains 720p VP9).
+They may even be of different types (e.g., it’s fine to concatenate a video with an audio only stream).
+It's allowed to use individual `MediaSource`s multiple times within a concatenation.

+It's possible to dynamically modify a playlist by adding, removing and moving `MediaSource`s within a `ConcatenatingMediaSource`.
+This can be done both before and during playback by calling the corresponding `ConcatenatingMediaSource` methods.
+The player automatically handles modifications during playback in the correct way.
+For example if the currently playing `MediaSource` is moved, playback is not interrupted and its new successor will be played upon completion.
+If the currently playing `MediaSource` is removed, the player will automatically move to playing the first remaining successor, or transition to the ended state if no such successor exists.

+### Clipping a video ###

+`ClippingMediaSource` can be used to clip a `MediaSource` so that only part of it is played.
+The following example clips a video playback to start at 5 seconds and end at 10 seconds.

+{% highlight java %}
+MediaSource videoSource =
+    new ExtractorMediaSource.Factory(...).createMediaSource(videoUri);
+// Clip to start at 5 seconds and end at 10 seconds.
+ClippingMediaSource clippingSource =
+    new ClippingMediaSource(
+        videoSource,
+        /* startPositionUs= */ 5_000_000,
+        /* endPositionUs= */ 10_000_000);
+{% endhighlight %}

+To clip only the start of the source, `endPositionUs` can be set to `C.TIME_END_OF_SOURCE`.
+To clip only to a particular duration, there is a constructor that takes a `durationUs` argument.

+{% include info-box.html content="When clipping the start of a video file, try to align the start position with a keyframe if possible.
+If the start position is not aligned with a keyframe then the player will need to decode and discard data from the previous keyframe up to the start position before playback can begin.
+This will introduce a short delay at the start of playback, including when the player transitions to playing the `ClippingMediaSource` as part of a playlist or due to looping." %}

+### Looping a video ###

+{% include info-box.html content="To loop indefinitely, it is usually better to use `ExoPlayer.setRepeatMode` instead of `LoopingMediaSource`." %}

+A video can be seamlessly looped a fixed number of times using a `LoopingMediaSource`.
+The following example plays a video twice.

+{% highlight java %}
+MediaSource source =
+    new ExtractorMediaSource.Factory(...).createMediaSource(videoUri);
+// Plays the video twice.
+LoopingMediaSource loopingSource = new LoopingMediaSource(source, 2);
+{% endhighlight %}

 ### Side-loading a subtitle file ###